The Director of the Federal Finance Administration is Serge Gaillard (deputy: Peter Schwendener)

-The Legal Services and Risk Management Division is responsible for all legal questions arising within the Federal Finance Administration.
-These include preparation of proposals relating to legislation on budgets, monetary issues, the central bank, subsidies and fees.
-Legal Services advises the Directorate and other units of the FFA on all legal questions, as well as other federal authorities on the areas mentioned above.
+The Legal Services and Risk Management Division is responsible for all legal issues arising within the Federal Finance Administration.
+These include the preparation of proposals relating to legislation on budgets, monetary issues, the central bank, subsidies and fees.
+It advises the Directorate and other units of the FFA on all legal issues, as well as other federal authorities on the areas mentioned above.
 The Legal Services and Risk Management Division represents the property interests of the federal government in civil disputes.
 It decides on the settlement of claims where federal property is concerned or third parties have been injured.
 In addition, it coordinates the Confederation's risk management and business continuity management.
 It is also responsible for defining and implementing insurance policy.
 Finally, it draws up the corporate governance principles, in particular regarding the management of enterprises affiliated with the Confederation.
 The Legal Services and Risk Management Division has a staff of 12.

 The Central Compensation Office (CCO), based in Geneva, is the central executive body of the Confederation for the first pillar of social security insurance (AHV/IV and EO).
 It is responsible for a variety of central services within the social security system including, for example, accounting, management of the central register and the movement of funds.
 For insured persons resident abroad, it processes applications for AHV/IV pensions, calculates the pension amount and carries out payments.
 It is also in charge of voluntary AHV/IV insurance for insured persons abroad, and manages the compensation fund for the employees of the central Federal Administration and enterprises affiliated with the Confederation.
 Organisationally, the CCO belongs to the Federal Finance Administration and employs approximately 850 people.